 Pets are often victims of raccoon attacks because they unintentionally provoke them by simply being curious and taking a sniff.
 That is why pet vaccinations are so vital for the protection of your dogs and cats.
 This includes vaccines for Rabies, leptospirosis, Distemper, Lyme disease, and raccoon roundworm.

 Raccoons are extremely clever, and they have excellent memories and problem solving abilities.
 They can utilize their ancestral paws to grasp, rip, and pry.
-They split down attic insulation, chew up electrical wiring, dirt floorboards and ceilings using their droppings, and more.
+They split down attic insulation, chew up electrical wiring, dirty floorboards and ceilings using their droppings, and more.
 But, even if raccoons can’t access the interior sections of a home or building, they could still bring about a load of structural damages to a property.
-They’ll tear up lawns searching for grubs, wipe out gardens, sew off siding, rip off roof shingles, rummage through trash cans, steal bird seed and puppy food, and so much more.
+They’ll tear up lawns searching for grubs, wipe out gardens, rip off siding, rip off roof shingles, rummage through trash cans, steal bird seed and puppy food, and so much more.

 Dealing With a Raccoon Problem